Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/metadata.md

 - **GitHub Username**: `Add Your GitHub Username Here`

+## GitHub Repositories

+### GitHub Repository for Senior Thesis Chapters and Research Journal

+- **Repository URL**: [Add URL of Your GitHub Repository for Senior Thesis Chapters and Research Journal Here](Add URL of Your GitHub Repository for Senior Thesis Chapters and Research Journal Here)

+### GitHub Repository for Code and Data

+- **Repository URL**: [Add URL of Your GitHub Repository for Code and Data Here](Add URL of Your GitHub Repository for Code and Data Here)

 ## Project Title

 A student should type the title of their senior comprehensive project